The Tag class turned out to be something of a beast, partly because

 have to be made for rendering the

-attributes; - The getter-methods for the
+classandstyleattributes; - The getter-methods for the

-properties need to return a list-structure from the flat-text attribute-value; - The setter-methods for the
+*Listproperties need to return a list-structure from the flat-text attribute-value; - The setter-methods for the

-properties need to accept a list, and generate the flat text-value in the applicable attribute; - The deleter-methods for the
+*Listproperties need to accept a list, and generate the flat text-value in the applicable attribute; - The deleter-methods for the

-, and overrode the functions that allow
+list, and overrode the functions that allow

 the mutation of members (the full list of properties and methods is